gersteinlab/ThermoNet/README.md

 ## Requirements
 To use ThermoNet, you would need to install the following software and Python libraries:
   * Rosetta 3.10.
 Rosetta is a multi-purpose macromolecular modeling suite that is used in ThermoNet for creating and refining protein structures.
 You can get Rosetta from Rosetta Commons: https://www.rosettacommons.org/software
   * HTMD 1.17.
-HTMD is Python library for high-throughput molecular modeling and dynamics simulations.
+HTMD is a Python library for high-throughput molecular modeling and dynamics simulations.
 It is called in ThermoNet for voxelizing protein structures and parametrizing the resulting 3D voxel grids.
   * Keras with TensorFlow as the backend.

 ## Installation
 ThermoNet ddG prediction is a multi-step protocol.
-Each step replies on a specific third-party software that needs to be installed first.
-In the following, we outline the steps to installing them.
+Each step relies on a specific third-party software that needs to be installed first.
+In the following, we outline the steps to install them.

 ### Install Rosetta
 1. Go to https://els2.comotion.uw.edu/product/rosetta to get an academic license for Rosetta.